 Only one RAS Research Fellowship may be held in the same Institution (host insitutions can include universities as listed by UCAS and other not for profit research active institutions) at any one time.
 See below for details of current RAS Research Fellows.

 The RAS pays fellowship salaries on the UCU single pay spine from points 30 to 36 inclusive.
-In addition to the salary we will accept claims for National Insurance at normal rates and the employer pension contribution at 18% of the salary.
+In addition to the salary we will accept claims for National Insurance at normal rates and the employer pension contribution at the USS rate.
 If the host university, as employer, wishes to pay at spine points above 36, that extra expenditure must be found from their own funds.

 Rules for the format of the application: